nevadaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Attempt or conspiracy to attempt any of the aforementioned offenses

 Tier II offenders in Nevada pose a moderate risk of re-offense.
-This group of sex offenders are required to register for 25 years and to physically check in with the local law enforcement once every 180 days.
-Sex crimes designated as tier II offenses include certain crimes against children such as:
+This group of sex offenders is required to register for 25 years and to physically check in with the local law enforcement once every 180 days.
+Sex crimes designated as tier II offenses include certain crimes against children, such as:

 • Child abuse and sexual exploitation of a child who is at least 13 years old